sally/algoccountabilibuddies/README.md

 ## Problem Statement Markdown Protocol

+* In GitHub: Go to appropriate monthly folder, click "New file" to make markdown file with problem inside
-* Name the file in this format, in the appropriate directory: `YYYYMMDD-problem_title.md`
+* Name the file in this format: `YYYYMMDD-problem_title.md`
 * At the top, include the source of the problem
 * Copy and paste the problem statement